TOC (auto-generated)

 • the person has not been directed by the TPB to cease using the symbol.

-2. It is a prerequisite that a person is registered as a tax agent, BAS agent or tax (financial) adviser to comply with Certification requirement 1 (i.e. the requirement that services must be lawfully provided by a registered tax practitioner) in relation to the services they provide.
+2. It is a prerequisite that a person is registered as a tax agent or BAS agent to comply with Certification requirement 1 (i.e. the requirement that services must be lawfully provided by a registered tax practitioner) in relation to the services they provide.

-3. To be, and to remain, a registered tax agent, BAS agent or tax (financial) adviser, an entity must meet, and continue to meet, the tax practitioner registration requirements.
+3. To be, and to remain, a registered tax agent or BAS agent, an entity must meet, and continue to meet, the tax practitioner registration requirements.

 4. The tax practitioner registration requirements are those matters, outlined in Subdivision 20-A of the TASA, about which the TPB must be satisfied before the TPB is obliged to grant an application for registration or renewal of registration under the TASA.